Vukhacson/WineQuality/SMSmall/README.md

 # SMSmall

+## How to open jupyter notebook in Google Colab

+- Click to the jupyter notebook you want to open
+- From the url address, replace `github.com` with `colab.research.google.com/github/`

 ## Resources
 - [Visualize the predictive power of a numerical feature in a classification problem](https://www.yourdatateacher.com/2022/03/30/visualize-the-predictive-power-of-a-numerical-feature-in-a-classification-problem/?fbclid=IwAR0fMpFNpv1phft8PSVX7j44cCWqq_iLh2HvAhsJCRrE8vFv-FLan3Ky1_I)
 - [Matplotlib: Plotting Subplots in a Loop](https://engineeringfordatascience.com/posts/matplotlib_subplots/)